-- Value of blood given to a blood bank.
+Value of blood given to a blood bank.

-- The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).
+The transfer of a future interest in tangible personal property (generally, until the entire interest has been transferred).

-- Gifts to:
+Gifts to:

-- Individuals.
+Individuals.

-- Foreign organizations.
+Foreign organizations.

-- Groups that are run for personal profit.
+Groups that are run for personal profit.

-- Groups whose purpose is to lobby for changes in the laws.
+Groups whose purpose is to lobby for changes in the laws.

-- Civic leagues, social and sports clubs, labor unions and chambers of commerce.
+Civic leagues, social and sports clubs, labor unions and chambers of commerce.

-Line 14-Enter on Line 14 all of your contributions paid by cash or check (including out-of-pocket expenses).
+Line 14-Enter all of your contributions paid by cash or check (including out-of-pocket expenses).

-Line 15-Enter on Line 15 your contributions of property.
+Line 15-Enter your contributions of property.
 If you gave used items, such as clothing or furniture, deduct their fair market value at the time you gave them.
 Fair market value is what a willing buyer would pay a willing seller when neither has to buy or sell and both are aware of the conditions of the sale.
 If your total deduction for gifts of property is more than \$500, you must complete and attach federal Form 8283, Noncash Charitable Contributions.
 If your total deduction is over \$5,000, you may also have to obtain appraisals of the values of the donated property.
 See federal Form 8283 and its instructions for details.

-Enter on Line 15 the value of a leasehold interest property contributed to a charitable organization to provide temporary housing for the homeless.
+Also include the value of a leasehold interest property contributed to a charitable organization to provide temporary housing for the homeless.
 Attach Schedule HH.